Turgon37/ansible-firewall/README.md

 | iptables__nat_postrouting_policy| The default policy for POSTROUTING chain in NAT table                            |
 | iptables__nat_rules             | The list of rules for NAT table                                            |

-  * In each list of rules, each rules can take the following
+  * In each list of rules, each rules can take the following key-value (according to the condition at the right)

 | Key                   | Format                                     | Description                                  | Available                       |
 | ----------------------| -------------------------------------------| ---------------------------------------------|---------------------------------|